wp-plugins/active-directory-integration/readme.txt

 * CHANGE: Only set role of user if the role already exists in WordPress.
 (Issue #0051)
 * CHANGE: Now using POST instead of GET in Test Tool, so user and password are not shown in server log files (Change Request by Aren Cambre.
 Issue #0054.)
 * CHANGE: The roles in Role Equivalent Groups are now always stored in lower case.
 (Issue #0055)
+* FIX: ADI produces warnings due to deprecated use of id instead of ID (Issue #0062.
+Thanks to Liam Gladdy for the bug report.)

 = 1.1.3 =
 * CHANGE: **WordPress versions lower 3.0 are not supported anymore.**